Anal Cancer Clinical Trials

 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt Cancer Center is a nationally recognized leader in cancer research conducted through innovative clinical trials and other exciting initiatives.
 Moffitt’s multispecialty team of anal cancer experts ensures that each patient receives the most appropriate treatment, which might include a clinical trial or another advanced treatment option depending on the patient’s unique circumstances.

 If you’d like to learn more about the current anal cancer clinical trials at Moffitt, you do not need a referral to consult with our cancer experts.
-We can provide all of the information you need about treatment options, including both clinical trials and the current standard of care.
-Call 1-888-663-3488 or complete a new patient registration form online.
+Call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.